 Church borrowing is an issue that generates substantial convictional tension and disagreement.
 On the one hand, some people take the position that a church should never borrow money to start or expand a ministry.
 Others, just as strongly, hold the conviction that a church's borrowing of money is a perfectly acceptable element of a church's overall financial plan.
 The differences in these viewpoints appear to stem from how certain verses are emphasized or minimized as this issue is discussed.
-As a church, we must carefully and prayerfully evaluate what Scripture does and does not say on this topic to arrive at a position as a church.

-3 Grace Chapel allocates 15 percent of every general fund gift to Outreach.
+Grace Chapel allocates 15 percent of every general fund gift to Outreach.